 Make sure you consider your chosen hair style when ordering your hair accessory.
 Discuss whether a clip/comb or headband would work best with your hairdresser.

 I offer a bespoke design service, so once you’ve chosen your dress and theme, pop me a message via www,facebook.com/dollsmadhattery and we can discuss your headpiece ideas.
 I create one off pieces, using a mixture of vintage and new materials, so no other bride will have the same as you!

 You can check out more wedding hair accessories gorgeousness at http://www.dollsmadhattery.com/

 Steampunk photo courtesy of Harvey & Harvey photography.

-Vintage meets Alice in Wonderland photo courtesy of Thomas Thomas Photography as part of our Vintage meets Alice in Wonderland – Mad Hatters tea party photoshoot as featured in our blog – click here.
+Feature photo and others from Vintage meets Alice in Wonderland photo courtesy of Thomas Thomas Photography as part of our Vintage meets Alice in Wonderland – Mad Hatters tea party photoshoot as featured in our blog – click here.

 Subscribe to my newsletter

 If you liked my blog above then why not sign up to my newsletter by completing the form below.
 Oh and did I say you’ll get access to exclusive offers and freebies too!